lesfurets/git-octopus/README.md

 #git-octopus
->git-octopus is a set of git commands that is meant to manage feature branching in a continuous integration/delivery workflow.
+>The continuous merge workflow is meant for continuous integration/delivery and is based on feature branching. git-octopus provides git commands to implement it.

 ##Installation
 The only requirement is to have a command `shasum` in the path.
 This is the case on most unix based systems.
 If you're on Windows/Cygwin you may have to install it.